Ever wondered how clouds are formed? Or where do they come from? Find out answers to your questions with the fun project provided below!

-A mass of ice crystals or water drops suspended in the atmospherebl is known as a cloud.
-It is formed when the water condenses in the sky.
-The sky always possesses some amount of water vapours in it but it is invisible to us.
+A mass of ice crystals or water drops suspended in the atmosphere is known as a cloud.
+Cloud is formed when the water condenses in the sky.
+The sky always possesses some amount of water vapours and it is invisible to us.
 Clouds are formed when an area of air becomes cooler until the water vapour there condenses to liquid form.
 At this point, the air is said to be saturated with water vapours.
 Below, we have provided an experiment to help you understand the formation of clouds better.
 You can try it yourself at home!

 Cloud Formation Experiment

 The main objective of this experiment is to focus on the formation of clouds by making use of a few household materials.

 - Blue Food Colour

 - A clear Jar

 - A container of water

 - Take a small jar or a cup.
 Fill the water up to three-fourths of the way.